CompilerErrorRBX/BetterTable/README.md

 **.filter : `String`**

-The string to filter the BetterTable rows on.
-Setting this value will filter the rows in the BetterTable.
+The string to filter the _BetterTable_ rows on.
+Setting this value will filter the rows in the _BetterTable_.

 **.rows : `Array`**